eddyrodriguezd/proxy-server-exercise/README.md

 * Browsers may save the server response redirection in cache, so you might see logs are not printing if you point to the same URL

 ### Exceptions
-If the request cannot be proxied to the requested URL, one of the followings exception will appear on your browser:
+If the request cannot be proxied to the requested URL, one of the following exceptions will appear on your browser:

 | HTTP Status | Code     | Exception                            | Description
 |-------------|----------|--------------------------------------|--------------------------